Kathleen Gough: Career

 Gough's research in India were primarily in the Malabar district from 1947 to 1949 and in the Tanjore district from 1950 to 1953.
 Her efforts were groundbreaking and she published five papers in the 1950s.
-She contributed over half of the content published as Matrilineal Kinship in 1961, of which Heike Moser and Paul Younger say that "Her analysis is a brilliant example of the structural-functionalist anthropology associated with Britain in her day, and everyone since has begun from her explanations or matriliny of marumukatayam as descent through the female line. ...
+She contributed over half of the content published as Matrilineal Kinship in 1961, of which Heike Moser and Paul Younger say that "Her analysis is a brilliant example of the structural-functionalist anthropology associated with Britain in her day, and everyone since has begun from her explanations or matriliny of marumukatayam as descent through the female line....
 The debates that raged about matriliny, marriage ceremonies, hypergamy, and polyandry after these definitive studies were complex."

 She returned to India in 1976 and it was after this visit that most of her research work on India was published.
 She visited Vietnam in the same year and again in 1982.

 Gough was employed in teaching positions at Brandeis University from 1961 to 1963, the University of Oregon from 1963 to 1967 and Simon Fraser University from 1967 to 1970.
 She was an Honorary Research Associate at the University of British Columbia from 1974 until her death.
 Gough also taught and conducted research at Harvard, Manchester, Berkeley, University of Michigan, Wayne State, Toronto, and British Columbia.
-She married fellow anthropologist David Aberle in 1955 and died from cancer in Vancouver on 8 September 1990 after a four-month illness.
-She was buried on 13 September 1990 at Capilano View cemetery.

 Politics

 Gough was a Marxist and the responses of some university administrations to her leftist leanings sometimes landed her in trouble.
 She supported Cuba during the Cuban Missile Crisis and was outspoken in her condemnation of police brutalities.
 As a result, most of the stipulated pay hikes during her teaching career were cancelled.
 Moreover, Gough's membership in the Johnson-Forest Tendency and her work for civil rights and against the war in Vietnam triggered the interest of the FBI, who placed her and her husband on their watchlist.
-In addition, Gough was active in peace movements within Brandeis campus, specifically from 1961-1963.
+In addition, Gough was active in peace movements within Brandeis campus, specifically from 1961 to 1963.

 Gough promoted the welfare of lower castes in India, hoping to bring them closer to the principles of Communism.
 Gough also strongly opposed upper castes who generally supported right-wing politics and anti-Marxism.